RascalSoftware/RAT-Docs/source/utilities/plotFunsBayes.rst

     :width: 800
     :alt: smooth hists

-By default, *plotHists* carries out a KDE smooth of the histograms.
+By default, **plot Hists** carries out a KDE smooth of the histograms.
 You can optionally choose no smoothing:

 .. tab-set-code::
     .. code-block:: Matlab